Electronic Hazardous Waste (E-Waste)

 Managing Discarded Cell Phones

 Unwanted cell phones are regulated as universal waste electronic devices in California.
 Under the Cell Phone Recycling Act of 2004, retailers who sell cellular telephones are required to take them back from consumers.
 DTSC has prepared a fact sheet that explains the provisions of this law.
+For information on how California is doing recycling cell phones, DTSC publishes an estimated recycling rate each year.

 Hazardous Waste Links